-The Australian Centre for Function Research and Innovation team reports on a new study that uncovers how the parasite Giardia lamblia causes stunt growth in baby mice
+The Australian Centre for Functional Medicine’s Research and Innovation team reports on a new study that uncovers how the parasite Giardia lamblia causes stunt growth in baby mice

 Giardiasis is an infection caused by a protozoan parasite of the genus Giardia, which commonly affects the small intestine.
 Symptoms include diarrhea, bloating, fatty stools, stomach cramps, nausea and vomiting and dehydration.
 Every year, more than 280 million people are affected by giardiasis worldwide.
 Learn more about parasites here.